SOS Children in Morocco

-Compared to countries in sub-Saharan Africa, Morocco’s poverty levels are low, yet still affect a large percentage of the population; up to 30% live in poverty.
+Compared to countries in sub-Saharan Africa, Morocco’s poverty levels are low, yet still affect a large percentage of the population.
+Nearly half the population survive on less than $2 a day.
 The gap between rural and urban areas is continuing to widen, leaving those in rural areas without easy access to basic needs such as clean water, sanitation and healthcare.
 Human rights is still an issue in Morocco, although recent constitutional reforms are helping to improve the situation.

 Children in Morocco

 - Child labour is an issue in Morocco.
 Thousands of Moroccan children are engaged in child labour.
 Some of the work children can be made to do is dangerous and can impair mental and physical development.

 - Girls can be physically and sexually abused and child prostitution has been reported in some regions.
 Children who have to work typically do not get the education they need, meaning their future prospects are likely to be poor.

 - In Morocco’s towns and cities, the number of street children is thought to be increasing.
 UNICEF states that over 6,000 children were abandoned at birth in 2008.
 Approximately 650,000 children have been orphaned and grow up without the care of their parents.

 We began working in Morocco in 1985 when the first SOS Children's Village in Morocco was established at Ait-Ourir, about 40 km from Marrakesh at the foot of the Atlas Mountains.
 Built in traditional Moroccan style, it has fourteen family houses.
 The nursery, as in all SOS Children's Villages, is also attended by children from the surrounding area.
 In Marrakesh itself, there are five SOS Youth Homes that are home to the older children making the transition from family life to independence, under the guidance of a youth leader.
 A primary school was added in 1999 specialising in children with special learning needs.